 Inbound Proxy / Dispatcher / Load Balancer¶

-The primary use case for AnyEdge is to distribute calls to the SIP Servers.
-You can use the following algorithms to distribute the calls:
+The primary use case for AnyEdge is to disseminate calls to a pool of SIP Servers.
+You can configure the following call strategies as follows:

-- Weighted round-robin (next destination) - the destination's weight determines the number of times it is selected before going to the next one.
+- Weighted round-robin (next destination) - the destination's weight determines the number of times it's selected before going to the next on

-- Hash over authorization-username (Proxy-Authorization or "normal" authorization) - A weighted round-robin is employed if a username cannot be found.
+- Hash over authorization-username (Proxy-Authorization or "normal" authorization) - If a username isn't found, use weighted round-robin.

-- The first entry is selected in the set.
+- It selects the first entry in the set.

-The CPS limit of the load balancer needs to be set-up.
+The CPS limit of the load balancer needs setting up.
 You can view both the CPS and the totals for the number of calls that failed because of the CPS breach.